 The Board of Directors of the District has the statutory authority to levy and collect an annual ad valorem tax for maintenance of the District's improvements, if such maintenance tax is authorized by vote of the District's electors.
 On January 17, 1981, voters in the District authorized the Board to levy such a maintenance tax in an amount not to exceed \$0.50 per \$100 assessed valuation.
 Such tax is in addition to taxes which the District is authorized to levy for paying principal of and interest on the Bonds, the Outstanding Bonds and any additional unlimited tax bonds which may be issued in the future.
 The District levied a maintenance tax for 2020 in the amount of \$0.1485 per \$100 assessed valuation.
-Such tax is in addition to taxes which the District's bonds.
+Such tax is in addition to taxes which the District is authorized to levy for paying principal and interest on the District's bonds.
 See "Tax Rate Distribution" herein.